 Welcome to the Fellowship Training Program in Clinical Neuropsychology.
 The program is a two-year, full-time clinical training experience focused on neuropsychological evaluation intended for individuals pursuing a career in clinical neuropsychology.
 The program is compliant with Houston Conference Guidelines for training in clinical neuropsychology and prepares fellows for psychology licensure and board certification in clinical neuropsychology through ABPP.

 The fellow will conduct all aspects of outpatient neuropsychological evaluation of adults with a variety of neurological conditions, including neurodegenerative diseases, movement disorders, cerebrovascular disease, brain tumors, and co-morbid mood/adjustment disorders.
-The fellow will spend at least 20% time conducting evaluations of children and adolescents with genetic/neurodevelopmental syndromes and learning disorders.
+The opportunity to conduct evaluations of children and adolescents with genetic/neurodevelopmental syndromes and learning disorders is available to interested fellows with relevant prior training.
 The metropolitan New York City area, and the surrounding community in particular, allows fellows to see patients from a wide variety of cultural and socioeconomic backgrounds.
-Supervision experience with pre-doctoral externs is also included in the second year of training.
+Clinical supervision and didactic training experience with pre-doctoral externs is also included in the second year of training.

 Didactics include neuropsychology seminars inclusive of clinical, professional issues, and ethics topics, fact-finding and ABPP-CN exam preparation, case conferences, clinical pathological conferences, diagnostic consensus conferences, neurology grand rounds, psychiatry grand rounds, neuropathology conferences, and an enormous number of other didactic experiences available throughout the medical center and larger Columbia community.